 When the check comes you go directly to the bank thinking the bank won’t let you deposit it if it is a fake check.
 When they do accept the deposit, you are relieved because all is going well so far.
 You take out your part and wire the remainder to the company as instructed.

 In 3-4 days, you receive a call from the bank telling you the check was fraudulent and you will need to pay back the money.
 WOW!!!
 Now you are in debt, no extra cash and worried sick that you may be in trouble.
 The guy who scammed you is long gone, and you have a problem.

 How to detect a wrap your car money scam

 This scenario is to help drive home the real danger you may be in and how easy it is to get scammed.
-I want to put down a few things to watch for when you are confronted with a wrap your car money scam.
+I want to put down a few things to watch for when confronted with a wrap your car money scam.

 2. Don’t trust the transaction just because it has a policy and a signed document by someone high up in the company.
 The signature can be a fake name.